 7. An Assistant Secretary shall in general perform such duties as may be assigned to him or her by the Trustees or senior officers.

-8. There shall be an Executive Committee, an Admission and Financial Aid Committee, an Academic and Educational Policy Committee, an Athletics Policy Committee, an Audit and Budget Committee, a Campus and Facilities Planning Committee, a College Relations Committee, a Campus and Religious Life Committee, an Investment Committee, a Nominating Committee and such other standing or special committees as the Trustees shall deem to be necessary.
-The Chair of the Trustees shall be an ex officio member of all committees.
-The members of the Executive Committee shall be the Chair, Vice Chair, President and Secretary of the Trustees, plus the Chairs of all standing committees and not more than three at‑large members if and when appointed by the Chair.
-The Nominating Committee shall consist of not less than four members of the Trustees appointed by the Chair, plus the Chair and the President as ex officio members.
-At least two such members of the Nominating Committee appointed by the Chair shall not be members of the Executive Committee.
-The members and the Chairs of the other standing committees shall be nominated by the Nominating Committee and appointed by the Trustees for one-year terms.
+8. There shall be an Executive Committee, an Audit and Finance Committee, an Investment Committee, a Governance and Nominating Committee and such other standing or special committees as the Trustees shall deem to be necessary.
+The Governance and Nominating Committee shall consist of not less than four members of the Trustees appointed by the Chair, plus the Chair and the President as ex officio members.
+At least two such members of the Governance and Nominating Committee appointed by the Chair shall not be members of the Executive Committee.
+The members and the Chairs of the other standing committees shall be nominated by the Governance and Nominating Committee and appointed by the Trustees for one-year terms.
 No person shall serve more than three consecutive years as Chair of a committee or more than three consecutive years as an at-large member of the Executive Committee, except in extraordinary circumstances (to be determined by the Chair of the Trustees).
 The Chair of the Trustees, or the Vice Chair in his or her absence, shall be the Chair of the Executive Committee.
 A majority of the members of the Executive Committee shall constitute a quorum for the transaction of business.

 10. Meetings of the Executive Committee may be called by the Chair, and shall be called by him or her upon written request of three members of the Committee.
 At least twenty‑four hours notice of meetings shall be given to each member of the Committee.
 Any action which may be taken at a meeting of the Executive Committee may be taken without a meeting if written consent to the action in question is signed by all of the members of the Committee and filed with the minutes of the proceedings of the Trustees, whether done before or after the action so taken.